+Eviction can be utilized a landlord/ tenant situation or if the borrower/ unauthorized person or property remains after foreclosure.
 Evictions in Texas are governed by Chapter 24 of the Texas Property Code.
-The eviction process usually takes about two (2) weeks.
+The eviction process usually takes about 2-3 weeks.
 The general process is as follows:

-- After the foreclosure process is complete, Creditor sends a Notice to Vacate to Debtor;
+- Prior to filing an eviction suit, the creditor sends a 3-day Notice to Vacate to borrower;

-- After obtaining judgment against Debtor, Debtor has five days to appeal said judgment;
+- After obtaining judgment against occupant, occupant has five days to appeal said judgment;

 - If no appeal, then Creditor may take possession of property;

-- If Debtor has not moved out within the five day period, then Creditor may contact Constable to assist in move out of Debtor from property.
+- If occupant has not moved out within the five day period, then Creditor may obtain a writ of possession to assist in move out of occupant from property.